 We mixed the comprehensive learning material of the audiobook courses with the addictive, fun and universally beloved format of a television show to create the Bueno, entonces… series.
 Each of the 30classes is 30-40 minutes long, proven as the perfect length for a language course - long enough to cover vocabulary and grammar topics but short enough to keep you interested the whole time.
 The challenging fast pace and edgy, entertaining style of Bueno, entonces… will keep you coming back for more.

 Learning Spanish doesn’t have to be boring and monotonous.
 Bueno, entonces… infuses a witty, engaging storyline into the learning process - and by following along you absorb more Spanish, morequickly than you ever thought possible.
-By the end of the 5-week, 30-class series, you
+By the end of the 5-week, 30-class series, you will be speaking and understanding native conversational Spanish!

 Bueno, entonces… incorporates the following 5 principles to make learning Spanish fun, painless and effective: